KurtisC26/Projects/README.md

-# Projects
+# Portfolio
-This repo is a central place for some of my work.
+The purpose of this repository is to showcase work projects.